surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 function Verb-Noun {
     [CmdletBinding()]
     param (
-        # This is the same as .Parameter
+        # This is the same as .PARAMETER
         [string]$ComputerName
     )
     # Verb the Noun on the computer